 tea — (see main text) — a hot beverage, a meal, and slang for a tea time in which an early evening meal is served.

 pudding — the word has various meanings, including the white and dark savory breakfast food (see above) and a general dessert term.

 courgette — zucchini.

 crème fraiche — sour cream (or something close to it).

-rounds — Irish people when drinking socially will usually take turns to buy everyone in the group a drink; if you don't want to be included in “buying a round” you need to make it clear at the beginning of the evening to avoid causing offense..
+rounds — Irish people, when drinking, will usually take turns to buy everyone in the group a drink; if you don't want to be included in "buying a round," you need to make it clear at the beginning of the evening to avoid offending.

 Mineral — fizzy cola.

 Sparkling or still — what you will be asked if you order water — if you want tap water, you have to say "tap water," or you will automatically be given bottled water.

 The consulate is the first port of call for any would-be traveler and can provide up-to-date information on all aspects of visa, passport, and emergency services for U.S. citizens.
 All times listed are local times.